-(A) No society may amend the constitution or by-laws of the society unless a majority of the membership which votes at the annual election of the board of directors or at the annual meeting of the membership of the society, whichever is specified in the constitution of the society, approves the proposed amendment.
+(A) No society may amend its constitution or by-laws unless a majority of the membership which votes at the annual election of the board of directors or at the annual meeting of the membership of the society, whichever is specified in the constitution of the society, approves the proposed amendment.

 (B) Amendments to the constitution or by-laws may be proposed by:

 (1) A majority of the board of directors at a scheduled meeting voting in favor of placing an amendment on the ballot ; or

 (2) A petition filed with the secretary of the society at least fourteen days prior to the annual election of the board of directors or to the annual meeting of the membership of the society, whichever is specified in the constitution of the society.
 Any such petition shall:

 (b) Bear the signatures and addresses of not less than twenty-five members of the society.